djvadya/layout-ui/README.md

 # Layout UI

-Modern static site generator built with Gulp, Nunjucks, and SCSS.
+Modern site layout with Gulp, Nunjucks, and SCSS.
 Features a component-based architecture for building responsive web layouts with live reload and optimized production builds.

 ## Features